ui-js/code-playground/README.md

     name to a URL.
 For example:
 -   if a `style` slot is provided, its content is injected as a CSS stylesheet before the script execution
 -   if a `preamble` slot is provided, it is inserted before the script.
-This can be used to insert linked stylesheets, for example.
+-   if a `output-stylesheets` attribute is provided, it is used to inserts links to stylesheets in the output.

 ```html
 <code-playground>